 Have we been so intent on empowering our girls and overcoming the unequal opportunities of the past that we have created a generation of girls who are in the perfect mindset for success?
 Meanwhile, perhaps our boys are still thinking the world is built for them so it will all figure itself out in the end.
 (They may still be right.
 Let’s not kid ourselves that post-school opportunities are equal, but that’s another blog.)

 Girls’ schools, in particular, do seem to have found the magic formula.
 Australia wide they are overwhelmingly, and repeatedly, featuring in the top performing schools.
 Of the 100 top performing schools in 2014 NAPLAN, 46 were girls’ schools.
 Considering girls’ schools make up just 7% of the total schools in Australia, that is an astounding result.

-It is important to recognise that there was a change in curriculum structure in the mid 80s.
+It is important to recognise that there was a change in curriculum structure in the mid-80s.
 Much greater emphasis was placed on long-term project work in order to better reflect the nature of work in post-school life.
 Santa Maria College principal, Ian Elder, believes that a consequence of this change was that girls were better able to thrive.
-Before this there had been more tests and a lot less assignments.
+Before this, there had been more tests and a lot fewer assignments.
 There has also been a lot more focus on open questioning and open-ended tasks.
 These approaches have traditionally been the preference of girls, not boys.
 This doesn’t, however, explain the changes in science and numeracy results.